Flush Your Hot Water Heater Regularly

 - Refill the tank: Remove the hose and close the pressure valve.
 Turn the water back on and allow the tank to fill.
 Once full, you can turn the power back on.

-- Schedule an inspection: If you don’t feel comfortable testing or removing the water from your hot water heater, schedule an appointment for a checkup.
+- Schedule an inspection: If you don’t feel comfortable testing or removing the water from your hot water heater, schedule an appointment for a water tank checkup.
 We’ll check for sediment buildup, drain your tank properly and make recommendations for maintaining and caring for your hot water heater.